Choose your approach

 - Default Agents (like Data Analyst) handle general file and data tasks but lack your business context

-- Custom Agents configured with your Knowledge Base, Data Analysis capability, and domain-specific instructions produce outputs tailored to your organization
+- Custom Agents configured with your Knowledge Base and domain-specific instructions produce outputs tailored to your organization.
+New custom Agents have Code Execution & File Creation enabled by default.

 Attach supporting files (optional)